ZzzzHui/Covalent-Take-Home-Exercise/README.md

 **variables:**
 * starttime: the time when this program starts running
 * response: API response from https://api.covalenthq.com/v1/pricing/tickers/
 * nullCoinList: a list of strings, which are the contract_ticker_symbol of the currencies that has null contract_address bug.
-The occurrence in this list is the frequency bug appears for that currency
+The number of occurrence of a currency in this list is the frequency bug appears for that currency
 * sampleCount: keep track of how many samples successfully received.
-Reset after 60 samples (roughly an hour)
+Reset after 60 samples (about an hour)

 ---
 ### Unit Test